Pre-Loan Track Ventures

 Kenya

-Tuwe Bora will use RAMA Impact’s support to scale its impact by up-cycling 2 tonnes of industrial and textile wasteempowering an additional 120 women and youth, increasing its revenues by 20% and securing at least 10% of its fundraising goal over a period of 12 months.
+Tuwe Bora will use RAMA Impact’s support to scale its impact by up-cycling 2 tonnes of industrial and textile waste (preventing approximately 7 metric tons of CO₂ equivalent emissions), empowering economically an additional 120 women and youth, increasing its revenue by 20% and securing at least 10% of its fundraising goal over a period of 12 months.

 Zuasoko Global Limited